-- a mandated elected parent member category more than one-third of the total members must be from this category.
+- a mandated elected parent member category -members of this category generally comprise more than one third of the council's total membership.
 Parents and guardians of children attending the school are eligible for membership in this category. - a mandated elected school employee member category members of this category may make up no more than one-third of the total membership of school council.
 The principal of the school is automatically a member of this category. - a mandated elected student member category (two positions) members of this category are enrolled at the school and in Year 7 or above. - an optional community member category members are co-opted by a decision of the council because of their special skills, interests or expertise.
 Department employees are not eligible to be a community member. - · a small number of school councils have nominee members.